-At long last, you can spend three straight days at home.
-Now, let’s Get More Smarter.
+Today is 10/20/20!
+Is that a thing?
+Let’s Get More Smarter.
 If you think we missed something important, please include the link in the comments below (here’s a good example).
-If you are more of an audio/visual learner, check out The Get More Smarter Show or The Get More Smarter Podcast.
+If you are more of an audio learner, check out The Get More Smarter Podcast.
 And don’t forget to find us on Facebook and Twitter.

 *Colorado Coronavirus info: